 - You can become a Blogger; click here for more information about this opportunity.
 All Blog Posts will be considered for publication in Family Lawyer Magazine.

 - You can submit one or more Articles for possible publication on this website and/or in Family Lawyer Magazine.
 Please read our Guidelines (below), then email our editors (editors at familylawyermagazine dot com) stating the topic you’d like to cover.
 If you have already written the article, please attach it to your email to our editors.
-Include a short (40-50 word) bio and a link to your website, if any.
+You must include a short (40-50 word) third-person bio and a link to your website (if any) at the end of your article.

 4 Guidelines for Submitting Articles